Sakai-Wiki/sakai-wiki.github.io/quick-start-guide-for-QA.md

 #### How to run the regression tests:
-- Make sure to take a look at Sakai Portal's [How to Create a Course Sites](https://sakai-wiki.github.io/how-to-create-a-course-sites.md)
+- Make sure to take a look at Sakai Portal's [How to Create a Course Sites](how-to-create-a-course-sites.md)
 - Pick the tool you want to test.
- >  Before you start testing, make sure to check the regression script for that tool.
+ >  Before you start testing, check the regression script for that tool.
 Go through each tabs to understand what you need to do.
 - Now put your name and other information in the spreadsheet.
 Take a deep breath and start testing :)